 A great backlink profile, with links from a myriad of trusted sites, will drive a site higher on the search engine results page, as search engines use backlink profiles as a way of determining the legitimacy of a website (or page).
 In short, backlinks tell Google’s algorithms that you’re for real and that you’re putting good content (not garbage) onto the Internet.
 So it wants to help more people find you.

-9 Ways to Build High Quality Backlinks to Your Website
+9 Ways to Build Natural Backlinks to Your Website

 1. Publish a case study

 Explain how you helped a client solve a problem.
 Reach out to the company right after you publish, and ask them to share it on their blog, social media, or on their site.
 Most companies would love the opportunity to be featured, and would gladly oblige.

 Teach others how to solve a problem in your industry.
 Promote it to an audience of people within your industry, and send it to industry bloggers, writers, and journalists.
 What’s more, if you include other organizations in your guide, you encourage them to link to you as well.

 3. Find broken links